Aronex-alive/python-beyond-syntax/README.md

 This is up for today tomorrow I will study escape sequences.<br>

 ##  #DAY_5 <br>
 Hola! world.
 Today i learned about escape sequence characters in python.
-It refers to those characters which help us to tll the python that we want a new line or '' or "" to be displayed to the user.
+It refers to those characters which help us to tell the python that we want a new line or '' or "" to be displayed to the user.
 ```
 print("Hello Word \n my name is Aronex")  # here the \n is a escape sequence character
+print("he said that,\"I am ill\"")
 ```
 I also learned about some more functions used within print function that are :- 1.sep<br>